Can an attorney get my case dismissed?

 Texas law allows prosecutors to skip the step of presenting a case to a Grand Jury when misdemeanor charges are involved, which may explain why more baseless and marginal cases seem to be filed in the County Courts at Law than in the District Courts.

 Deferred Prosecution Dismissals

-In Travis County, Deferred Prosecution is a type of "pre-trial diversion" that is sometimes available as part of a plea bargain agreement, usually to people with an otherwise clean criminal record.
+In Travis County, Deferred Prosecution is a type of dismissal contract between the defendant and the prosecution.
+It is sometimes available as a plea bargain agreement, usually for people with an otherwise clean criminal record.